 Do you know any cheap ink art supplies that I could use in this year’s Inktober?
-You could use micron pens, which are a few dollars each, and are often used by professional artists.
-You could also use a dip pen, which vary in price.
+You could use micron pens, which are a few dollars each and are often used by professional artists.
+You could also use a dip pen, which varies in price.
 Uniball makes some excellent pens for drawing.
 You could even move the ink around after drawing with water and a brush for some cool watercolor effects.

 You could also use ordinary ballpoint pens!
 It just depends on what you want to use, but you can do Inktober even with only a few dollars.

 *Comments are manually moderated.
 It will take some time before it appears.

 Privacy & Cookies Policy